The TIME’S UP Guide to Equity and Inclusion

 - Be aware of how this unprecedented work environment may have limited your employees’ ability to perform or deliver results when considering pay increases or promotions.
 Women, caregivers, and other vulnerable employees can be particularly disadvantaged by unintended consequences or assumptions about their work performance.
 For example, employees with kids at home may be viewed as less committed to their work right now, when the reality is that they’re spending more hours online than ever before.

-- Conduct a pay equity assessment – and make sure any adjustments in pay do not disadvantage women, people of color, or other employees who are historically underpaid and undervalued.
+- Conduct a pay equity assessment – and make sure any adjustments in pay and compensation do not disadvantage women, people of color, or other employees who are historically underpaid and undervalued.

-Now is the time when your company’s purchasing power can help strengthen the diversity of your contractors and vendors.
-You can show your commitment to diversity by expanding purchasing or investments in small, minority, or women-owned businesses or by prioritizing investments in communities hard-hit by these crises.
+Permanent staff are not the only way to create a diverse workplace.
+Your company’s purchasing power can help strengthen the diversity of your contractors and vendors.
+You can show your commitment to diversity by expanding purchasing or investments in small, BIPOC, or women-owned businesses or by prioritizing investments in communities hard-hit by these crises.
 Consumers, customers, and clients are looking for businesses that are stepping up during this challenging time, so it could give you a competitive advantage.